From agent-alchemy-claude-tools

 classDef transition fill:#fff3e0,color:#000

-1. Creation: Team lead calls TeamCreate with a name and description.
-The team config file is written and the lead is registered.
+1. Create team: Team lead calls TeamCreate with a name.
+The team config file is written, a task list is created, and the lead is registered.

-2. Member Spawning: Team lead uses the Task tool with team_name parameter to spawn teammates.
+3. Spawn teammates: Team lead uses the Agent tool with team_name and name parameters to spawn teammates.
 Each teammate runs as an isolated Claude Code session.
 Members can be spawned incrementally as work demands change.

-3. Coordination: Members work on assigned tasks, communicate via SendMessage, and report results.
+5. Teammates work: Members complete assigned tasks, communicate via SendMessage, and report results.
 The team lead monitors progress, assigns new work, and handles issues.
-Members may cycle between active and idle states — this is normal.
+Members go idle between turns — this is normal, not an error.

-5. Cleanup: After all members have stopped, the team lead calls TeamDelete to remove the team config and clean up resources.
+7. Cleanup: After all members have stopped, the team lead calls TeamDelete to remove the team and task directories.

-Teammates are spawned using the Task tool with the team_name parameter.
+Teammates are spawned using the Agent tool with the team_name parameter.
 Each teammate runs as a separate Claude Code session.

 | Parameter | Type | Required | Description |